 In 2005 two separate but harmonised application procedures will be introduced.
-However, it is the intention of all parties to develop this system into a procedure that is coordinated and "joint" to the greatest extent possible, including calls for proposals.
+However, it is the intention of all parties to use this as a basis for a procedure that is coordinated and "joint" to the greatest extent possible, including calls for proposals.